k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### Masking Algorithm

-To protect your company&#39;s data, Fabric masking service creates structurally similar but an unauthentic version of your data that can be used for development, integration or testing purposes.
+To protect your company&#39;s data, Fabric's masking service creates a structurally similar but an unauthentic version of your data that can be used for development, integration or testing purposes.

 ## Resiliency